mutesasiratimo/kcca_kla_connect_api/app/deployment.md

 where pip

 IF NOT:
-sudo apt install pip or python3-pip
+sudo apt install pip or
+sudo apt install python3-pip

 # SETUP OPEN SSH